MSc Environomical Pathways for Sustainable Energy Systems (EIT InnoEnergy)

 Environomical Pathways for Sustainable Energy Systems at KTH

-During your first year, you study at either KTH or Universitat Politècnica de Catalunya BarcelonaTech.
-Courses in the first year focus on topics such as sustainable energy conversion, renewable energy, and ways of ensuring minimal human impact on the environment.
-The content of the first-year courses is provided by both universities.
-So, students based in KTH will join courses of UPC virtually, while those based in UPC will join courses of KTH virtually.
+During your first year, you study at KTH, Universitat Politècnica de Catalunya BarcelonaTech or Eindhoven University of Technology.
+Courses in the first-year focus on topics such as sustainable energy conversion, renewable energy, and ways of ensuring minimal human impact on the environment.
+The content of the first-year courses is provided by all three universities.
+So, students will follow some courses locally and some courses shared with students of the other two institutions.

 The Master's in Sustainable Energy Systems offers the wider range of year 2 universities to choose from amongst all EIT InnoEnergy programmes.
 You can select one of the following specialist tracks to deepen your knowledge.